Have you ever told to yourself: stop wasting time! and yet, it didn’t work?

 If you take anything away from this article, let it be this: while distractions often come from within ourselves, luckily this is also where the solutions can come from!

 All it takes to beat procrastination and time wasting is a little self-discipline – probably less than you might think.

 Use any of these techniques to avoid wasting time, and you will start to see an improvement in your levels of productivity.

 If you can, use more than one of these points!
 Soon, you’ll be a time management master.
 You will start to build positive habits that will push out the bad ones.

 The key is optimization.
 Optimization in your workspace, and optimization in your personal habits.
 Start doing this by following these tips and you will find success in no time!

-If you enjoyed reading this article about productive things to do, you should read these as well:
+If you enjoyed reading this article on how to stop wasting time, you should read about why time management is important.

 We also wrote about a few related subjects like time management systems, the time management matrix, time management courses, time management quotes, time management strategies, techniques, and time management statistics.